Overview

 The role of the principal cell is potassium secretion and water reabsorption.
 And, it is unique in that it initiates the urea cycle.

 It is instructive to compare the transporters and channels in the principal cell to those in the DCT (the two illustrations are side-by-side in the Illustrations section below).
 Both have apical ENaC and ROMK channels plus basolateral sodium-potassium pumps and Kir channels.
 The difference is that in the principal cell BK channels replace NCC and ClC of the DCT.
-The DCT has no paracellular activity but both can activate aquaporin channels.
+Both have aquaporin channels.

 The sequence of events concerning potassium secretion are: